 Customer Questions & Buying Debates

-Below is a compilation of the most common questions we get asked.
+Below is a compilation of the most common questions I get asked.

 These answers are here to help you buy the best audio interface for your FL Studio setup.

 How Does Buying an Audio Interface Benefit Me?

 Most of the time, people ask me, “Why do I have to spend this money on an audio interface?”
 After all, the computer you have has a sound card, so what’s the difference?

 Yes, the sound card is an interface.
 But it cannot handle the information you are putting into it when you play your instrument or sing into it.

 Your music, even when recorded and mixed, sounds amateurish at best.